mowoe/heartbeat/README.md

 ```
 You can choose if you would like the uploaded pictures to be saved locallly (in the Docker container), or if you want them to be saved in an AWS S3 Bucket (is way cheaper than normal storage on VPS, as you quickly get into the Terabytes of images).
 To use Local space use the docker variable ```-e db_type=local```.
 To use the AWS S3 Storage change it to ```-e OS_TYPE=s3```.
 You also need to specify ```-e AWS_ACCESS_KEY=awskey```,```-e AWS_SECRET_KEY=aws_key``` and ```-e AWS_REGION=eu-central-1```(or any other region).
 Heartbeat supports other Bucket Storage Systems too, this is why you need to specify ```-e endpoint_url=http://s3.eu-central-1.amazonaws.com``` or any other Endpoint to an AWS S3 Storage like interface (like [min.io](https://min.io))

+## Creating the Face Recognition Model

+As the creation of the model can take very long, it is not done automatically.
+This means a face recognition request to heartbeat will fail, if you didnt train a model yet.
+You can train a model by going to https://heartbeat-host/admin.
+This is not advised for huge amounts of images, as the nginx will timeout.
+If you have large amounts of data, please use a script, which does the training by itself and then uploads the model to your Data storage.
+This script is still WIP and not published.

 ## Flowcharts

 ### Workers